ROCm-DS/ROCmDS-cmake/README.md

 ## Usage

-`rapids-cmake` provides a collection of useful CMake settings that any ROCmDS project may use.
+`rapids-cmake` provides a collection of useful CMake settings that any ROCm-DS project may use.
 While they maybe common, we know that they aren't universal and might need to be composed in different ways.